clojure-vim/acid.nvim/API.md

 ## `acid.features.go_to([symbol[, ns]])`
-Navigates the the definition of the given symbol.
+Navigates the definition of the given symbol.

 *symbol* **(string)**: Symbol to navigate to.
 Defaults to symbol under cursor.